mb64/cubical-free-monads/README.md

     → (g : B → FreeReader R C)
     → Bind (Bind m f) g ≡ Bind m (λ x → Bind (f x) g)
 ```

+Then, it can be proven to follow the functor, applicative functor, and monad
+laws.

+(This is a lot better than without cubical type theory: usually, it's
+impossible to even prove the *normal* Reader monad is a functor, since that
+requires function extensionality.)

 ## File layout